zachwaugh/hues/README.md

 - [ ] Rework color formatter and support more formats, including custom formats
 - [ ] Add a menubar icon

+## 2.0
+I had started on a Hues 2.0 that didn't rely on the system color picker, and re-implemented most of the features myself, with some improvements.
+This was in [beta](http://giantcomet.com/hues/beta/) when I shut the company down.
+There was a lot of custom code in there for color picking and conversion, and may be useful to some.
+That code is in the [2.0 branch](https://github.com/zachwaugh/hues/tree/2.0) wh

 ### Distribution
 - [ ] Sign with Developer ID
 - [ ] Add Sparkle auto-updating